 The principles of operation of the F-750 Produce Quality Meter allow it to predict ripeness indicators such as dry matter, soluble sugar content, degrees of brix, and many more.
 Dry Matter (DM) is the ratio of the water content to the dry weight of the fruit.
 Dry matter is an indicator of both taste and texture in certain fruits.
 High dry matter fruits have sweeter tastes, stronger flavors, higher acidity, and are richer in Vitamin C. Fruit continue to accumulate dry matter until harvested.
 Once harvested, the DM of the fruit and the upper potential for soluble sugars the fruit will develop is fixed.
 The soluble sugar content (SSC) of a fruit and the degrees of brix (°brix) are interchangeable units for estimation of sugar concentration.

-In order to generate an NIR prediction model, a calibration or training set must be creating by collecting the spectra of a large range of samples of the fruit of interest using the F-750, then using traditional destructive techniques to directly assess the parameters of interest (i.e. dry matter, brix, etc).
+To generate an NIR prediction model, a calibration or training set must be creating by collecting the spectra of a large range of samples of the fruit of interest using the F-750, then using traditional destructive techniques to directly assess the parameters of interest (i.e. dry matter, brix, etc).
 A prediction model is then built by loading the spectra and reference data into the provided F-750 Model Builder Software.
 From this point forward, the F-750 can be equipped with the resulting model and be used to scan single fruits, and will display the values predicted by the model on the screen.
 The user can use this information from the device to determine readiness for harvest, sale, or consumption inexpensively and in seconds.

 F-750 Produce Quality Meter